mediaformat/fediembedi/readme.md

 # FediEmbedi

-Display your Fediverse timeline in a widget
+TLDR; Display your Fediverse timeline in a widget

-## Description

-> FediEmbedi is beta software.

 FediEmbedi will display your Mastodon, Pleroma, or Pixelfed timeline in a widget, with various display options.